FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 is no way to revise a ballot interpretation once it has been submitted from the Review Screen.

+# Comments and Questions on Draft

+***should the run book deal with the SOS establishing the risk limit, or any of their pre-audit responsibilities like the selection of which races to audit?
+(SS says, yes, briefly, in the context of what needs to be entered into the tool.)

 ***should the run book cover the preparation/creation of these artifacts they’ll be uploading?
 SS says: no, but should specify requirements for